 This course offers students the opportunity to understand how the modern art market came about and investigate its influences.
-The programme will look at key aspects of the economics of the art market including supply and demand, price, the market itself and what makes sense in a business model but overall – how economic factors can influence art.
+The will look at key aspects of the economics of the art market including supply and demand, price, the market itself and what makes sense in a business model but overall – how economic factors can influence art.

 Delivered by Frédéric Gonand, Professor of Economics at the University Paris Dauphine and the Ecole du Louvre, this course will provide students with a solid grounding in how and why the current art market functions as it does today.

-The programme is delivered virtually via the Zoom platform.
+The is delivered virtually via the Zoom platform.
 Recordings of all virtual sessions will be made available for viewing if you are unable to attend the ‘live’ presentations.

 Image Credit: Nicholas Cappello, Unsplash